RaduG/magic_logger/README.md

 ```

 ### What about the other stuff in `logging`
-For anything else, just use `logging` directly. `magic_logger` just proxies call over anyway so you can use `logging` as usual.
+For anything else, just use `logging` directly. `magic_logger` just proxies calls over anyway so you can use `logging` as usual.

 ## How does it work?
 When you ask for an attribute of `magic_logger.logger` (other than the configuration ones listed above),